Study Abroad Program Overview

 The French and European Studies program in Paris is specially designed for UC students and taught by faculty from local universities in Paris.
 The program is administered jointly by UCEAP and ACCENT (International Consortium for Academic Programs Abroad).
 Staff at the UC Center will help advise you on academic matters and provide information on cultural and social activities.

+The UC Paris Study Center is located in a nineteenth-century courtyard near Bastille.
+The Bastille is the famed prison that was stormed at the outset of the French Revolution.
+Though the Bastille is no longer standing, the square where it used to be is now home to the Opera Bastille and one of Paris’s largest weekly open air markets.
 You will find Paris to be a fascinating mix of the ancient and the modern, with many layers where the old and the new intersect on a daily basis.
 Each of your courses is designed to illuminate a different aspect of this fascinating city—its art, history, literature, and politics.

 Participation in UCEAP is a great value!
 The cost of studying abroad on UCEAP programs is typically less than that of non-UC study abroad programs.
 The dollar figures listed in the chart below represent an estimate of: 1) the UCEAP fees for the current year, and 2) the additional amount needed to cover your living expenses in this location.
 Estimates for personal travel, entertainment and Non-Resident (out of state) Fees are not included.